Sharm el-Sheikh (SSH) Airport

 SSH Airport, located about 23 km northeast of the resort town of Sharm el-Sheikh,at the tip of the Sinai Peninsula, bordering on the Red Sea.
 The town of Sharm el-Sheikh is described as being situated on a promontory overlooking the Straits of Tiran at the mouth of the Gulf of Aqaba.

 With 3 long runways and an estimated 7 million passengers a year, Sharm el Sheikh International is the second-largest Airport in Egypt, served by regular national & international airlines, by low-cost airlines, and charter services.

-Sharm el Sheikh Airport will soon have three passenger terminals, the T1, T2 and a the new T3 to be completed 'soon'.
+Sharm el Sheikh Airport will soon have three passenger terminals, the T1, T2 (new T3 is still under construction).

 Parking options at Sharm el-Sheikh International Airport include short- and long-term parking in a guarded parking lot across from the terminals.